EmilyRoseCotter/chatable-front-end/README.md

 ## Getting started

-- Clone this repo
+- Fork and close this repo
-  * e.g.
+  * e.g. `git clone git@github.com:EmilyRoseCotter/chatable-front-end.git`
 - Change directory into the repo
   * e.g.  (or the directory you specified the repo to be cloned into)
 - Install the dependencies from `package-lock.json`